pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-2-dynasty-trust/chapter-6-subsidiary-trust-structures.md

 - More administration
 - Requires planning

-**[Your Organization] Recommendation**: Use zeroed-out GRATs with 2-3 year terms, rolling as needed.
+**OHU-PNR Recommendation**: Use zeroed-out GRATs with 2-3 year terms, rolling as needed.

 ### Asset Selection Guide